project-windstock/Windstock/README.md

-# ⚡ Windstock — Pokémon GO 0.29-35 Private Server
+# ⚡ Windstock — a Pokémon GO 0.29-35 Private Server

 > A from-scratch, private server for the original **Pokémon GO 0.29.0** (July 2016).
 >
-> The corporate suits in Saudi Arabia, Mohammed bin Salman and sovereign wealth funds thought they could buy our nostalgia, lock it behind a paywall, and strip away the soul of what made July 2016 magic.
+> **The corporate suits in Saudi Arabia, Mohammed bin Salman and sovereign wealth funds thought they could buy our nostalgia, lock it behind a paywall, and strip away the soul of what made July 2016 magic.**
 >
 > When the mega-corporations and dictators took the reins of modern mobile gaming, they turned a global cultural phenomenon into a localized cash extraction machine.
 >
-> We didn't accept it.
+> **We didn't accept it.
 We took it back.
-And succeeded.
+And succeeded.**
 >
 > Windstock is a completely independent, built-from-scratch private server that liberates the original Pokémon GO client from corporate greed and centralized control.
 By reverse-> engineering the exact protocol of version 0.29.0, we have stripped away the tracking, the aggressive monetization, and the external interference.
 This project returns the game > entirely to the community.
 Your data, your server, your terms.